 Take time to speak with accounts payable.
 Once you confirm what is required for payment, make sure your billing team is aware.
 Checking in on occasion is not a bad idea, given that some companies change billing requirements on short notice.
 Be proactive and save yourself the headache.

 When you have a company to run, checking in can slow you down.
-At TCI Business Capital, our funding teams are experts in ensuring that your billing has all needed documentation.
+At TCI Business Capital, our funding teams are experts in ensuring that your billing has all the needed documentation.
 Downstream, our AR specialists are familiar with your customers’ requirements and work with you and your customer to resolve disputes quickly and smoothly.

 Remember the master service agreement you signed during the setup process?
 Deep within the fine print, it includes not only pay terms but also what requirements your customer has in order for you to do business with them and remain in good standing.
 Overlook this information and you might be in for a surprise.

-Taking the time to read your agreement, and consulting legal counsel if necessary, will assist you knowing what your customer needs.
-Information such as the pay terms for invoices, as well as specifics on required invoice documents, helps your business be more prepared.
+Taking the time to read your agreement, and consulting legal counsel if necessary, will assist you in knowing what your customer needs.
+Information such as the payment terms for invoices, as well as specifics on required invoice documents, helps your business be more prepared.
 Most importantly, you can set expectations for receiving payment.

 What if you do not have the time or the resources to review these requirements?
 At TCI Business Capital, we specialize in assisting companies to remain compliant with their customers’ requirements.
 We also know that sometimes, invoice payment can be received beyond the stated terms.
 With our same-day fundings, your cash flow is improved over waiting an eternity to receive payment.